How to paint stairs! Plus, how these painted stairs are holding up… and how our painted stairs project turned out…

 And we took that builder grade flushmount “boob” light and created a beauty out of it in about 5 minutes.
 No joke!!

-And this super inexpensive project has even been in print!
+Oh, and this super inexpensive project has even been in print!
 Check ‘er out in This Old House magazine.
 Not bad for a couple cans of paint and a little DIY time and energy spent!